 - Do not attach a pacifier to your baby’s clothing, prop the pacifier or use pacifiers attached to stuffed animals.

 Keep sleeping rooms a comfortable temperature.

-If you are comfortable in the room, then your baby will be, too.
+- If you are comfortable in the room, then your baby will be, too.

 - Do not overheat your baby.
 Overheating may cause problems with the control the baby’s brain has over breathing and waking up.
 Do not over-bundle your baby.
-He should not feel hot to the touch.
+They should not feel hot to the touch.

 Ask your baby’s health care providers about over-the-counter products.

-HH-IV-69 11/95 Revised 12/15 Copyright 1995, Nationwide Children’s Hospital
+HH-IV-69 ©1995, revised 2020, Nationwide Children’s Hospital